wcolts2000/Data-Structures/README.md

 Once you've gotten the tests passing, it's time to analyze the runtime complexity of your `get` and `set` operations.
 There's a way to get both operations down to sub-linear time.
 In fact, we can get them each down to constant time by picking the right data structures to use.

 Here are you some things to think about with regards to optimizing your implementation: If you opted to use a dictionary to work with key-value pairs, we know that dictionaries give us constant access time, which is great.
 It's cheap and efficient to fetch pairs.
 A problem arises though from the fact that dictionaries don't have any way of remembering the order in which key-value pairs are added.
 But we definitely need something to remember the order in which pairs are added.
-Can you think of some ways to get around this constaint?
+Can you think of some ways to get around this constraint?